 Stock Market Sentiment Indicators Say It’s Still Not Time to Buy

-We use investor sentiment as contrarian indicators of when the stock market is oversold and overbought because investors are historically wrong about when to buy and when to sell.
-The recent stock market correction has moved the indicators down from very bullish sentiment levels at market peak, but not enough into bearish territory to indicate the market has become oversold.
+Stock Market Sentiment Indicators Say It’s Still Not Time to Buy.
+We use investor sentiment as contrarian indicators of when the stock market is oversold and overbought.
+Because investors are historically wrong about when to buy and when to sell.
+The recent stock market correction has moved the indicators down from very bullish sentiment levels at market peak.
+This is not enough into bearish territory to indicate the market has become oversold.
 In other words, wait before you buy.

 Chart provided by investors-intelligence.com.